Chris Cornell: Early life

-Cornell traced his musical influences back to Little Richard via The Beatles.
-He spent a two-year period between the ages of nine and eleven solidly listening to The Beatles after finding a large collection of Beatles records abandoned in the basement of a neighbor's house.
-He described himself at this age as a loner; he was able to deal with his anxiety around other people through rock music.
-During his teenage years, he spiraled into severe depression, dropped out of school, and almost never left the house.
-At the age of 12, he had access to alcohol and marijuana; he used them daily by 13, stopped for a year, but relapsed at age 15 for another year until he turned to music.
+Cornell took piano and guitar lessons as a child.
+He traced his musical influences back to Little Richard via The Beatles.
+He spent a two-year period between the ages of nine and eleven listening to The Beatles after finding a large collection of Beatles records abandoned in the basement of a neighbor's house.
+Cornell described himself at this age as a loner; he was able to deal with his anxiety around other people through rock music.
+During his teenage years, he experienced severe depression, dropped out of school, and almost never left the house during a two-year span.
+At the age of 12, Cornell had access to alcohol and marijuana; he used them daily by 13, stopped for a year, but relapsed at age 15 for another year until he turned to music.
 At 14, he had a bad PCP experience and later had panic disorder and agoraphobia.

-Cornell took piano and guitar lessons as a child.
-He once explained that his mother saved his life when she bought him a snare drum, the instrument he adopted in beginning his path to become a rock musician.
-Before becoming a successful musician, he worked as a busboy, as a dishwasher, as a fish monger at a seafood wholesaler and was a sous-chef at Ray's Boathouse in Seattle.
+Cornell credited his mother for saving his life when she bought him a snare drum, the instrument he first adopted on his path to becoming a rock musician.
+Before he was a successful musician, Cornell worked as a busboy, as a dishwasher, as a fish monger at a seafood wholesaler, and as a sous-chef at Ray's Boathouse in Seattle.

-In the early 1980s, Cornell was a member of a cover band called The Shemps, which featured bassist Hiro Yamamoto and performed around Seattle.
+In the early 1980s, Cornell was a member of a Seattle-based cover band called The Shemps, which featured bassist Hiro Yamamoto.
 After Yamamoto left The Shemps, the band recruited guitarist Kim Thayil.
 Cornell and Yamamoto stayed in contact, and after The Shemps broke up, the pair started jamming together, eventually bringing Thayil in to join them.